docker/docs/content/guides/docker-concepts/getting-started/whats-next.md

 running-containers:
 - title: Publishing ports
-  description: Understand the significance of publishing and exposing ports in Docker
+  description: Understand the significance of publishing and exposing ports in Docker.
   link: /guides/docker-concepts/running-containers/publishing-ports/
 - title: Overriding container defaults
   description: Learn how to override the container defaults using the `docker run` command.